hburn7/Yuzuru/README.md

 _Note: If the last step above does not work, remove the `[voice]` from the end of the command._

 You should now be able to run Yuzuru.
-Open Yuzuru in your favorite Python development environment and configure it to run `main.py`.
+Open Yuzuru in your favorite Python development environment and configure it to run `main.py` with `env/bin/python` as the interpreter.
 You should get an error related to not having your token properly setup.
 If you don't see this error, check your configuration and installation.
 Now, grab your discord bot token from earlier and paste it into the newly created `config.ini` file in the root directory.
 Do not surround the token with quotation marks.

-Yuzuru should now login.
+Yuzuru should now login to Discord.
 If you see a console message saying "Welcome to Yuzuru!", you're all set!